-- Work with multidisciplinary colleagues and develop your intercultural communication skills, confidence and adaptability.
+- Cultural Orientation interact with your international team and develop your cultural intelligence skills, confidence, and adaptability.

-- Foster your technology and personal skills to work remotely.
+- Remote Work Modules foster your technology and personal skills to work remotely in new environment and across cultures.

-- Gain new insight through a unique African or Asian perspective on social impact topics in low- and middle-income countries.
+- Destination Deep Dive new insight through a unique African or Asian perspective on social impact topics in low- and middle-income countries.

-- Broaden your personal and professional network, and connect with people from all over the world.
+- Global Café broaden your personal and professional network, and connect with people from all over the world.

 This course enables students to develop and apply their theoretical and practical knowledge in a supervised internship experience.
 Qualified students are placed with a local host organization in one of the following fields: Mental Health or Maternal & Newborn Health.
 Students are matched with host organizations according to their level of study, existing skills and desired fields.
 You will join a multicultural and multidisciplinary team that carries out concrete project and research tasks.
 We will develop a personalized internship plan together with you and provide you with both an experienced preceptor and a local cultural coordinator.
 The internship is further enriched with topical introduction modules that focus on key SDGs and their application in Africa and Asia; interdisciplinary workshops on cultural intelligence, storytelling, and career development; rich local and intercultural activities (including engagement with local student peers); and assignments.
 After successful completion of this course, students will be able to: